backstage/backstage/docs/deployment/docker.md

 image.
 It is split into three sections, first covering the host build approach, which is recommended due its speed and more efficient and often simpler caching.
-The second section covers a full multi-stage Docker build, and the last section covers how deploy the frontend and backend as separate images.
+The second section covers a full multi-stage Docker build, and the last section covers how to deploy the frontend and backend as separate images.

 Something that goes for all of these docker deployment strategies is that they are stateless, so for a production deployment you will want to set up and